Cyber Security Threats and Device Management

 USP contains rigorous access control and authentication mechanisms to ensure that data is only used by those that have been enabled by the user to assure privacy control.
 USP supports TLS and DTLS which both have handshake mechanisms that allow for the exchange of certificate information.

-Platform security, API, and data encryption are all a part of Friendly U-DMP offering a robust and secured solution for a service provider to increase residential gateways security policy while still maintain a high level of operational efficiency.
+Device management cybersecurity is fundamental for Friendly Technologies.
+Platform security, API, and data encryption are all a part of Friendly UDMP, which offers a robust and secured solution for a service provider to increase residential gateways security policy while still maintaining a high level of operational efficiency.